ahawkz/ahawkz.github.io/wtbg_app/readme.md

 * There is currently no method in place to download the gifs for immediate use.
 * The user cannot save gifs to a database.

-## Acknowledgments

-* Thanks to Jerrica for showing us how to build modals, whose morning exercise code was used as an inspiration to build this app's modal pop-up.